Stroomversnelling/etdmap/README.md

 #### Validation of cumulative columns

 The `etdmap` package provides helpers in `mapping_helpers.py` to enable the processing and validation of columns.
 Cumulative columns are processsed and also validated using the `add_diff_columns()` function.
 It produces a `diff`, a variable with the incremental increase in the cumulative variable and expects cumulative variables to monotonically increase.
 In other words, they should and never decrease.
+This assumption might be incorrect in cases where meter readings naturally decrease and in those cases, custom logic may need to be written.

 By default, `add_diff_columns()` relies on the function `validate_cumulative_variables()` to ensure that cumulative variables meet specific conditions:
-- These are 90% available data
+- 90% available data
-- Max gap 1 hour of missing data
+- Max gap of 1 hour of consecutive missing data
-- No "unexpected" zero values in cumulative data or decreasing cumulative values
+- No "unexpected" zero values in cumulative data
+- No decreasing cumulative values

-To customize this behaviour, one may write a custom wrapper function or new function with different checks and pass it to `add_diff_columns()` using the `validate_func` parameter.
+The `validate_cumulative_variables` function checks for logical consistency in cumulative variables but may not cover all edge cases or handle complex data scenarios effectively.
+To customize this validation behaviour, one may write a custom wrapper function or new function with different checks and pass it to `add_diff_columns()` using the `validate_func` parameter.
 If this validation is not correctly implemented, problems may not be reported.
 If `drop_unvalidated` is `True` then function may drop valid data or keep invalid data.
 By default, `drop_unvalidated` is `False`: data which does not pass these tests is kept but problems are reported in the log.

-It is important to manually check the logs when adding new datasets.
-In addition, one should check the stats for each mapped column using the `get_mapped_data_stats()` function to ensure that the data meets the expected statistical properties.
+_It is important to manually check the logs when adding new datasets.
+In addition, one should check the stats for each mapped column using the `get_mapped_data_stats()` function to ensure that the data meets the expected statistical properties._

-When dealing with cumulative columns, the function assumes that negative differences indicate erroneous data and attempts to correct it.
-This assumption might be incorrect in cases where meter readings naturally decrease.

-2. **Handling Missing Data**:
+#### Filling data values for devices which report infrequently

-   - The `fill_down_infrequent_devices()` function uses forward fill followed by backward fill to impute missing values for specified columns.
-This approach may not be suitable if the device reports irregularly or if there are underlying issues with data collection.
+Sometimes devices are simply not reporting because they are inactive.
+In order to ensure the column is not seen as mostly 'missing' data and rather as an unchanging value, the `fill_down_infrequent_devices()` function uses forward fill followed by backward fill to impute missing values for specified columns.
-   - Forward and backward filling might introduce inaccuracies, especially if the data source is misbehaving.

-3. **Time Series Consistency**:
+_This approach may not be suitable if devices if there are underlying issues with the device data, which would be amplified or ignored, especially if the data source is misbehaving.
+We recommend visually inspecting these columns / data before applying the function._

+#### Time Series Consistency

+At the moment, custom logic has been used for each data source to ensure the data provided is available with a fixed interval (typically 5 minutes). _Example logic has been added to the file `mapping_clock_helpers.py`.
+It is alpha quality/pseudo code and should not be used at the moment.
+This should be tested and available to use in a subsequent release._

-   - The `ensure_intervals` function attempts to ensure a consistent time series by adding missing intervals or removing excess records.
-However, this process can lead to incorrect data if the raw data does not naturally fit into the expected frequency.
+After the data has fixed (5 min) interval, the `ensure_intervals()` function attempts to ensure a consistent time series by adding missing intervals and removing excess records for the same moment.
+This process can lead to incorrect data if the raw data does not naturally fit into the expected frequency.
-   - If the raw data has more frequent readings than specified, additional processing (such as downsampling) is required before applying `ensure_intervals`.

-4. **Column Rearrangement**:
-   - The `rearrange_model_columns` function ensures that the DataFrame columns are in a specific order, which is crucial for model compatibility but may not account for new or unexpected columns.

-5. **Cumulative Variable Validation**:
-   - The `validate_cumulative_variables` function checks for logical consistency in cumulative variables but may not cover all edge cases or handle complex data scenarios effectively.

-### Specific Function Limitations and Issues
+### Specific function notes

-#### `calculate_diff`
+#### `add_diff_columns()`

-1. **Negative Differences**:
+1. **Negative differences**:
    - Assumes that negative differences in cumulative columns are erroneous and attempts to correct them by setting values to `pd.NA`.
 This assumption might not hold true if the meter readings naturally decrease or if there are legitimate zero jumps.

-2. **Validation Checks**:
-   - Relies on the `valid_result` dictionary for validation checks.
-If this dictionary is not correctly populated, the function may incorrectly drop valid data or retain invalid data.

-3. **Error Handling**:
+2. **Error handling**:
    - Logs errors when it encounters negative differences after corrections but does not address underlying issues in the data collection process.

-4. **Handling of Gaps**:
+3. **Handling of large gaps without rates of change**:
-   - When there are gaps in the data (missing intermediate readings), the function may incorrectly assume that a subsequent non-negative value indicates a reset or correction rather than an actual reading.

-5. **Time Dependency**:
    - Does not consider the time elapsed between readings, which can lead to incorrect assumptions about the nature of the data.

-6. **Edge Cases**:
+   - When there are larger gaps in the `diff` data (missing intermediate readings), the function may incorrectly assume that the next available reading is a continuation of the meter reading when perhaps a meter reset has taken place and no cumulative values have been collected for some time (bringing the reading back to the original reading level).
+If there is a suspicion of these errors, custom logic will need to be added and some assumption about the rate of change in the cumulative variable.

+4. **Known edge cases**:
    - Edge cases where multiple negative dips occur consecutively or where there is a significant pause in data collection are not fully addressed.

-7. **Logging and Diagnostics**:
-   - Logs information about its operations but does not provide detailed diagnostics for each step, which can make debugging difficult.

-#### `fill_down_infrequent_devices`
+#### `fill_down_infrequent_devices()`

 1. **Imputation Strategy**:
    - Uses forward fill followed by backward fill to impute missing values, which can lead to inaccuracies if the device reports irregularly or if there are underlying issues with data collection.

-2. **Assumption of Continuity**:
+2. **Assumption of continuity**:
    - Assumes that missing values should be filled based on the last available reading, which might not be appropriate for devices that report infrequently or have non-continuous usage patterns.

-3. **Final Filling with Zeroes**:
+3. **Final filling with zeroes**:
-   - Fills remaining `NaN` values with zeroes, which can introduce inaccuracies if the device is expected to have zero consumption only during specific times.
+   - Fills column with zeros if all values are NA.
+This assumption may not be correct if the device simply was not reporting.

-4. **Column Specificity**:
+4. **Column specificity**:
-   - Only processes specified columns and does not handle other columns that might also require similar treatment.

-5. **Logging and Feedback**:
-   - Logs information about its operations but does not provide detailed diagnostics or feedback on the extent of imputation performed.
+   - Processes specified variables by default: `ElektriciteitsgebruikBoilervat`, `ElektriciteitsgebruikRadiator`, `ElektriciteitsgebruikBooster`.
+Can handle other columns if passed as an argument.
+Some datasets may require different processing.

-#### `ensure_intervals`
+#### `ensure_intervals()`

-1. **Frequency Assumption**:
+1. **Frequency assumption**:
-   - Assumes a fixed frequency for the time series data (e.g., 5-minute intervals).
-If the raw data does not naturally fit into this frequency, additional processing is required.
+   - Assumes a fixed frequency for the time series data (e.g., 5-minute intervals) and the only check it does is for the number of expected records.
+If the raw data does not naturally fit into this frequency the errors may occur as additional pre-processing is required.

-2. **Data Source Issues**:
+2. **Data source issues**:
    - Does not handle cases where the data source is misbehaving, such as reporting data at irregular intervals or with incorrect timestamps.

-3. **Adding vs. Removing Records**:
+3. **Adding vs. removing records**:
-   - Adds missing records to ensure consistent intervals but does not verify the correctness of these added records.
+   - Adds missing records to ensure consistent intervals but does not verify the correctness of these retained records where removed.
+It will report inconsistency with respect to the number of records expected.

-4. **Excess Records**:
+4. **Excess records**:
    - Attempts to reduce excess records by performing a left merge, which might lead to data loss if the excess records contain valid information.

-5. **Logging and Diagnostics**:
-   - Logs information about its operations but does not provide detailed diagnostics on why certain records are added or removed.

-#### `rearrange_model_columns`
+#### `rearrange_model_columns()`

-1. **Column Order**:
+1. **Column order**:
-   - Ensures that the DataFrame columns are in a specific order, which is crucial for model compatibility.
+   - Ensures that the DataFrame columns are in a specific order with additional columns left at the end/right of the dataset.

-2. **Missing Columns**:
-   - If any expected column is missing, it may raise an error or leave gaps, affecting downstream processes.

-3. **Additional Columns**:
-   - Does not handle additional columns that might be present but not required by the model, potentially leading to inconsistencies.

-4. **Logging and Diagnostics**:
-   - Lacks detailed logging about which columns were rearranged or if any columns were missing, making it difficult to diagnose issues.

-5. **Flexibility**:
-   - Not flexible enough to handle dynamic column names or changes in the expected column order without manual intervention.

-#### `validate_cumulative_variables`

-1. **Logical Consistency**:
-   - Checks for logical consistency in cumulative variables but may not cover all edge cases or handle complex data scenarios effectively.

-2. **Assumptions**:
-   - Assumes that cumulative variables should always increase over time, which might not be true if the meter readings are reset or have other anomalies.

-3. **Error Handling**:
-   - Logs errors when inconsistencies are found but does not provide detailed diagnostics on why these inconsistencies occur.

-4. **Column Specificity**:
-   - Only processes specified cumulative columns and does not handle other potential cumulative variables that might require similar treatment.

-5. **Logging and Diagnostics**:
-   - Logs information about its operations but does not provide detailed diagnostics or feedback on the extent of validation performed.

-### Summary of Limitations and Issues

-1. **Data Assumptions**: Functions assume specific patterns in the data (e.g., negative differences indicate errors) that may not always hold true.

-2. **Imputation Methods**: Forward fill and backward fill methods used by `fill_down_infrequent_devices` can introduce inaccuracies if the device reports irregularly.

-3. **Time Series Consistency**: The `ensure_intervals` function assumes a fixed frequency and may not handle data from devices with variable reporting intervals effectively.

-4. **Error Handling**: Functions log errors but do not provide detailed diagnostics, making it challenging to identify and address underlying issues in the data collection process.

-5. **Column Specificity**: Functions are designed for specific columns and may require additional logic or modifications to handle other columns consistently.

-6. **Data Source Issues**: The functions do not address issues with the data source itself (e.g., misreporting, irregular intervals), which can lead to inaccurate results if not addressed separately.

-7. **Logging and Feedback**: Functions log information about their operations but do not provide detailed diagnostics or feedback on the extent of changes made to the dataset.

-8. **Column Order**:
-   - The `rearrange_model_columns` function ensures a specific column order but may raise errors or leave gaps if any expected columns are missing.

-9. **Cumulative Variable Validation**:
-   - The `validate_cumulative_variables` function checks for logical consistency in cumulative variables but may not handle all edge cases effectively.

-By being aware of these limitations and issues, users can better understand the potential impact of using these functions on their data and take appropriate measures to mitigate any adverse effects.